gjxwwww8888/bim3d/README.md

 ### Gold 🏆

-Gold Sponsors are those who have pledged \$500/month or more to MUI.
+Gold Sponsors are those who have pledged \$500/month or more to Bim3dEditor.

 ### More backers